rssnyder/discord-stock-ticker/README.md

 ## Support

-If you have a request for a new ticker or issues with a current one, please open a github issue or find me on discord at `jonesbooned#1111`.
+If you have a request for a new ticker or issues with a current one, please open a github issue or find me on discord at `jonesbooned#1111` or [join the support server](https://discord.gg/CQqnCYEtG7).